DOI-USGS/ds-gitflows-static/README.md

 ## I'm a learner

-Go to the repo that matches your username, `USGS-R/ds-gitflows-static-[username]`.
+1. Go to the repo that matches your username (`USGS-R/ds-gitflows-static-[username]`) and fork it.
+1. Click on `course-instructions.md` to start the course.

 ## I'm leading the course